LinogeFly/hide-unwanted-streams-on-twitch/README.md

 # About
-This solution is for hiding unwanted content on [Twitch TV](http://www.twitch.tv/) web site, such as streams, videos etc. Currently, the following build targets are supported:
+This solution is for hiding unwanted content on [Twitch TV](http://www.twitch.tv/) web site, such as streams, videos etc. Currently, the following platforms are supported:
 - Extension for Google Chrome
 - Userscript, to be used with userscript managers such as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)